Jump to content

 “Relax.
 Where is your sense of humor?”

-“Keep joking and you’re going to become a permanent resident in this scenic place.”
+“Keep joking, and you will become a permanent resident in this scenic place.”

-They continued walking to the black unmarked car parked at the right-hand side of the road.
+They continued walking to the black car parked on the right-hand side of the road.

-“Use our permanent assets,” Raphael said when his driver opened the back passenger door for him.
+“Use our permanent assets,” Raphael said when his driver opened the back-passenger door.
 “A couple is perfect.
-Send them to Colson, they should find a place close to Talin.
+Please send them to Colson.
+They should find a place close to Talin.
 I want weekly reports, Himura, especially now.
 I feel uneasy.
 Do you understand?”

 “JFK, international departures,” Raphael said.